JBrinco/Chromapy/README.md

 ## Chromatography Calculators <a name="overview_calculators"></a>

-gfew
+This is a tiny tiny piece of code.
+It can calculate the volume of solvent used by an HPLC based on the eluent program, which I needed to to in order to calculate green analytical chemistry metrics for several methods.
+It can also transform GC mobile phase linear velocity into flow and vice versa for open tubular columns.
+This is very basic stuff, but someone might find it useful.

 # Structure <a name="structure"></a>

 ### There are two sides to this package: A module and a collection of scripts.

 The module is useful for those familiar with the python programming language, as it can be used in the creation of custom scripts and routines.
+The code can be found in the folder `chromapy`.

-The Scripts are intended for easy command line use, withought requiring any specialized computer knowledge.
+The Scripts are intended for easy command line use, without requiring any specialized computer knowledge.
+I've put then in the parent folder so that people can just download the whole repository and run them without difficulty.
+Currently there are these scripts: `chromacalc.py`  `DOE.py`  `PCA.py`  `PLS.py` and `Quantification.py`.
+The `.py` means these are python source code files, which your python interperter can read.

-In the future I might add a Graphical User Interface for those terribly intimidated by the command line.
-But for now, all functionality can be accesed this way.
+The scripts are actually just a way to interface with the module (in the `chromapy` folder) through the command line.

+There is also an `Examples_Templates` folder which has example input and output files for every function the software performs.
+Please look into these carefully, because the program requires very specific inputs to work prperly.
+This is explained in the detailed sections for each submodule.

+There is also a `Windows` folder with two files, which will help you open an anaconda instance in Microsoft Windows.